 CELT works to recognize the emerging and innovative edge of practice that is happening across the USW group and to then share and celebrate it with all faculties and teams.
 We seek to facilitate connections and interaction within and across subject teams and to create environments for collaboration.
 We believe that out of interaction, innovation and mutual understanding will emerge and help with the ongoing development of pedagogic principles.

-CELT runs an extensive series of seminars and workshops around three main themes – the student experience plan, the scholarship of teaching, and the UKPSF framework for HEA accreditation.
+CELT runs an extensive series of seminars and workshops around three main themes – the student experience plan, the scholarship of teaching, and the UKPSF framework for HEA recognition.
 Seminars are intended to stimulate conversation and questions, and to demonstrate how to concepts or policies into practice.
-There are also writing retreats and workshops for preparing for various L&T related awards and accreditations (UKPSF, NTFS, ELTA, etc).
+There are also writing retreats and workshops for preparing for various L&T related awards and recognitions (UKPSF, NTFS, ELTA, etc).

 USW holds regular Learning and Teaching conferences to celebrate and share the good practice in learning, teaching and assessment undertaken across the University group and its strategic partners.
 Posters, videos and other presentation materials from the different faculties and departments are available on CELT website to enable these examples of good practice to be shared after the event.